-BASALT CREEK CONCEPT PLAN FEASIBILITY STUDY SCHEME B - SITE PLAN the slope in this area.
+Scheme B - maintains some open space in the northeast corner of the site but develops more of the site than Scheme A the slope in this area.
 Building B is located at the top of the slope near the upland habitat Grahams Ferry Road at Tonquin Road.
 Building E3 in the SW corner of the site will be along the eastern and southern side of these lots to match the roadway grades.
 Since more developable area between the building and Grahams Ferry Road.
 Buildings D and C1 are located in similar locations in Scheme A and B. Building D is located near the for level areas around the building for storage yard and loading bays.
 Building C1 in the southeast corner of the site is designed to accommodate the grade change here as the site begins to slope into Basalt Creek.
-The grade change in building C1 is shown as 5 will be required in the parking lot for C1 and the adjacent building B to accommodate )-foot grade variations between the levels.
+The grade change in building C1 is shown as 5 will be required in the parking lot for C1 and the adjacent building B to accommodate)-foot grade variations between the levels.
 This is to accommodate the existing slope in this area.
 Access is split in elevation to accommodate the existing grade here.
 Retaining walls will be required building E3 will be filling in the slope easement, this easement can be removed providing plateau area on the south side of the site where the grades are relatively flat.
 This allows also provided from Grahams Ferry Road to these building which impacts the finished being completed for feet and a retaining wall will be required along the eastern property line.
 Retaining walls and will require some cut in this area to create a level building pad.
 Buildings C near The finished floors indicated represent potential finished floors for the buildings the western portion of the site steps down with grade with 5- to 10 taking into account existing grade and the roadway grading floor elevations.